Blitz3r123/PTST-Summariser/README.md

 - total_samples_received
 - total_samples_lost

-This file will be called `summary.csv` and is stored directly in the test directory.
+This file will be called `summary.csv` and is stored directly in the summaries directory.

 ## Usage
 Run: